First known as Oysterponds Upper Neck (Orient was Oysterponds Lower Neck) the hamlet now known as East Marion later became Rocky Point.

 Tradition tells us that the hamlet’s present name came from a local admirer of General Francis Marion, the “Swamp Fox” of the American Revolution.
-An “east” was added when it became known that New York State already had a place named Marion, so an “east” was added to the name.
+When residents applied to get their own post office, they were denied because New York State already had a place named Marion, so an “east” was added to the name.

-Back in the old days, residents of East Marion were nicknamed “shad eyes” since so many were fisherman (Orient residents were known as “turnip pullers” as they tended to be farmers).
+Residents of East Marion were sometimes nicknamed “shad eyes” since the community had so many fishermen (Orient residents were known as “turnip pullers” as they tended to be farmers).

 East Marion received wide acclaim when, on May 30, 1949, they dedicated a new government post office to serve also as a World War II memorial.
-The former post office was in a corner of B.C.
-Tuthill’s run-down store.
 Town residents raised over $7,000, which together with a bank loan for $1,000, was sufficient to erect the present building.